gabrielsyphan/thymeleaf-store/README.md

 # thymeleaf-store
-In order to learn thymeleaf, I decided to create this somple store to manage general products.
+In order to learn thymeleaf, I decided to create this simple store to manage general products.